Diagonalizable matrix

 A square matrix that is not diagonalizable is called defective.
 It can happen that a matrix $A$ with real entries is defective over the real numbers, meaning that $A = PDP^{-1}$ is impossible for any invertible $P$ and diagonal $D$ with real entries, but it is possible with complex entries, so that $A$ is diagonalizable over the complex numbers.
 For example, this is the case for a generic rotation matrix.

 Many results for diagonalizable matrices hold only over an algebraically closed field (such as the complex numbers).
-In this case, diagonalizable matrices are dense in the space of all matrices, which means any defective matrix can be deformed into a diagonalizable matrix by a small perturbation; and the Jordan normal form theorem states that any matrix is uniquely the sum of a diagonalizable matrix and a nilpotent matrix.
+In this case, diagonalizable matrices are dense in the space of all matrices, which means any defective matrix can be deformed into a diagonalizable matrix by a small perturbation; and the Jordan–Chevalley decomposition states that any matrix is uniquely the sum of a diagonalizable matrix and a nilpotent matrix.
 Over an algebraically closed field, diagonalizable matrices are equivalent to semi-simple matrices.